 You can save as much as you like into different registered pension schemes and get tax relief on contributions of up to 100 per cent of your earnings (salary and other earned income) each year, provided you paid the contribution before age 75.

-However, the amount you save each year towards a pension where you benefit from tax relief is subject to an 'annual allowance'.
-In the tax year 2017-2018 the annual allowance is £40,000.
+However, the amount you save each year towards a pension where you benefit from tax relief is depending on an 'annual allowance'.
+You can find out more about the current annual allowance for tax relief.